department-of-veterans-affairs/va.gov-team/platform/testing/contract-testing/how-to-use-pact-for-contract-testing.md

   - From the Search pact, "at least one matching result exists" is set up the same way if used in multiple interactions.
 If you need a state that is more specific, you might have another one called "exactly one matching result exists", for example.
   - There won't be any name collisions between different contracts that use the same names for their provider states.
 If an app other than Search used a state with the same value, "at least one matching result exists", it would be handled differently in its own provider state file.

-Request descriptions are namespaced by provider states within a contract.
+**Request descriptions** are namespaced by provider states within a contract.
 - You may use the same request description across multiple interactions *only if* each of those interactions use different provider states.
 - The request description without any provider state is also another unique interaction.
 - Examples:
   - Recall that the Search pact has a request described as "a search query".
-  - In the Search pact, the request described as "a search query" could be paired with the state "at least one matching result exists" in one interaction and paired with the state "no matching resulst exist" in another interaction.
+  - In the Search pact, the request described as "a search query" could be paired with the state "at least one matching result exists" in one interaction and paired with the state "no matching results exist" in another interaction.
 Furthermore, the same request description can be used without any provider states to form another unique interaction.
   - There won't be any name collision if Search and another app happen to use "a search query", whether both use the same state description or not.

 #### Response Types and Matching